Magnetic point groups and space groups: Magnetic space groups

-We refer the reader to references in the ``Further reading'' section for complete lists of magnetic space group types.
+Tables of periodic magnetic space-group types in two and in three dimensions are given in the early work by \citet[Table 11]{BT64}; Belov, Neronova, and Smirnova~(\citeyear[Table 10]{BNS64}); \citet{Opechowski65}; \citet{Koptsik66}; and \citet[Tables 11.2 and 17.3]{Opechowski86}; and more recently have also been made available online by \citet{Litvin13, Stokes22} and by the \citet{Bilbao}, accompanied by the review of \citet{PerezMato15}.
 Let us only summarize some statistics.
-Starting from the 17 space group types in 2 dimensions, also known as the 17 plane groups, one can form a total of 80 magnetic space group types as follows: 17 trivial groups, 17 gray groups, and 46 nontrivial groups of which 18 are class-equivalent and 28 are translation-equivalent.
-Starting from the 230 space group types in 3 dimensions one can form a total of 1651 magnetic space group types as follows: 230 trivial groups, 230 gray groups, and 1191 nontrivial groups of which 517 are class-equivalent and 674 are translation-equivalent.
-These numbers have no particular significance other than the fact that they are surprisingly large.
+Starting from the 17 space-group types in 2 dimensions, also known as the 17 plane groups, one can form a total of 80 magnetic space-group types as follows: 17 colorless groups, 17 gray groups, and 46 black-and-white groups of which 20 are class-equivalent and 26 are lattice-equivalent.
+Starting from the 230 space-group types in 3 dimensions, one can form a total of 1651 magnetic space-group types as follows: 230 colorless groups, 230 gray groups, and 1191 black-and-white groups of which 517 are class-equivalent and 674 are lattice-equivalent.
+These numbers have no particular significance other than the fact that they may seem surprisingly large.